Claire Smith (sportswriter)

-Claire Smith (born c.
-1954) is an American sportswriter, who covered Major League Baseball for the Hartford Courant, The New York Times, and The Philadelphia Inquirer.
+Claire Smith (born July 1, 1954) is an American sportswriter, who covered Major League Baseball for the Hartford Courant, The New York Times, and The Philadelphia Inquirer.
 She is currently a news editor for ESPN.
 Smith was the first woman to be honored with the J. G. Taylor Spink Award by the Baseball Writers' Association of America.

-Biography
+Early life

 Smith was born in Langhorne, Pennsylvania, and graduated from Neshaminy High School.
-Her mother, Bernice, was a chemist who worked for General Electric.
-Smith credits her for sparking an interest in baseball, especially for Jackie Robinson and the Dodgers.
-Smith's father, William, was an illustrator and sculptor.
+Her mother, Bernice, was a chemist who worked for General Electric; Bernice was born in New York City but was raised in her family's home country of Jamaica.
+Smith's father, William, was an illustrator and sculptor; she credits her for sparking an interest in baseball, especially for Jackie Robinson and the Dodgers, even though William was a New York Giants fan.
+She has an older brother, William Jr., born on the day Bobby Thomson hit the famous walk-off home run to win the pennant against the Brooklyn Dodgers.

 Smith attended the Pennsylvania State University and then Temple University, getting her first journalism job with the Bucks County Courier Times.

+Career

-She covered the New York Yankees from 1983 to 1987 as the first female Major League Baseball beat writer, working for the Hartford Courant.
+Smith covered the New York Yankees from 1983 to 1987 as the first female Major League Baseball beat writer, working for the Hartford Courant.
 She later worked as a columnist for The New York Times from 1991 to 1998, and was an editor and columnist for The Philadelphia Inquirer from 1998 to 2007.

 After the first game of the 1984 National League Championship Series against the Chicago Cubs in Wrigley Field, the San Diego Padres physically removed Smith, then working for the Hartford Courant, from the visitors' clubhouse despite a National League rule requiring equal access to all properly accredited journalists during the playoffs.
 San Diego first baseman Steve Garvey left the clubhouse, told her she still had a job to do, and proceeded with an interview.
-Newly appointed Baseball Commissioner Peter Ueberroth declared a new rule the next day requiring equal access for all major league locker rooms.
+Peter Ueberroth, the newly appointed Baseball Commissioner, declared a new rule the next day requiring equal access for all major league locker rooms.